tensorflow/benchmarks/models/alexnet_inference_distributed/README.md

 `gcr.io/tensorflow/alexnet_inference_distributed`.

 3. Edit the template file `template.yaml.jinja` with your docker image name, csv output and GCS credentials.
+The output should be on some shared storage like GCS.
+See [this page](https://github.com/tensorflow/ecosystem/tree/master/kubernetes) on how to get GCS credentials.

 4. You need the [`render_template.py`](https://github.com/tensorflow/ecosystem/blob/master/render_template.py)
 script to expand the template to a real Kubernetes config file.